lvsecoto/to_string/to_string/README.md

 }
 ```

-By default, getter will not be shown in `toString`.
-But you can annotate
+By default, getter, static field, and private field will not be shown in
-`ToString` to getter to make it show.
+`toString`.
+But you can use `ToString` to make them show.

 ```dart
 /// cat.dart